NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Defensive Growth.md

 * * *

 You grow a shield of woven flowers and branches, then Raise that Shield to defend yourself from the triggering attack.
 If you would take damage from the attack, you immediately [[Feats/Shield Block|Shield Block]].
-This is a [[Equipment/Wooden Shield|Wooden Shield]] (Hardness 3, HP 12, BT 6).
+This is a [[Wooden Shield|Wooden Shield]] (Hardness 3, HP 12, BT 6).
 The shield remains in your possession for a number of rounds equal to your level, or until it's destroyed.

 **Awakening** The shield becomes stronger.
 It has Hardness 5, HP 40, BT 20.